Infinite reduced words and the Tits boundary of a Coxeter group: Preliminaries on geometric group theory

 Let $(W,S)$ be a Coxeter system.
 In this section we briefly recall the construction and relevant properties of the Davis complex $X$ for $(W,S)$, following~\cite{davis-book}.
-This includes a discussion of the ends of $W$ and the geodesic extension property for $X$.
+We also discuss the ends of $W$ and show that if $W$ is one-ended then $X$ has the geodesic extension property (defined below).

 For each $T \subset S$, let $W_T$ be the \emph{special subgroup} of $W$ generated by the elements of $T$.
+We are following the terminology of Davis~\cite{davis-book} here; the subgroups $W_T$ are often called \emph{(standard) parabolic subgroups} in the literature.
 By convention, $W_\emptyset$ is the trivial group.
 We say $T \subset S$ is \emph{spherical} if $W_T$ is finite.
 Denote by $\cS$ the set of all spherical subsets of $S$, partially ordered by inclusion.
 The poset $\cS_{> \emptyset}$ is an abstract simplicial complex, denoted $L$ and called the \emph{nerve} of $(W,S)$.
 Thus the vertex set of $L$ is $S$, and a nonempty set $T$ of vertices spans a simplex $\s_T$ in $L$ if and only if $T$ is spherical.

 We denote by $K$ the geometric realisation of the poset $\cS$.
 Equivalently, $K$ is the cone on the barycentric subdivision of the nerve $L$.
 Note that $K$ is compact, since it is the cone on a finite simplicial complex.
 We call the cone point of $K$ its \emph{centre}.
 For each $s \in S$ let $K_s$ be the union of the (closed) simplices in $K$ which contain the vertex $s$ but do not contain the centre.
 In other words, $K_s$ is the closed star of the vertex $s$ in the barycentric subdivision of $L$.
 Note that $K_s$ has nonempty intersection with $K_t$ if and only if $s$ and $t$ generate a finite subgroup of $W$.
 For each $x \in K$, let